BoolBySigma/UpdateAssemblyInfo/Extension/overview.md

 ### Output Variables
 Variables that can be used by subsequent tasks.
+Values from the first assembly info file will be passed to variables if multiple files are updated.
 * `$(Assembly.FileVersion)`: The assembly file version value.
 * `$(Assembly.AssemblyVersion)`: The assembly version value.